-The main screen of the Bank Transactions tab includes a Find & recode button at the bottom to assist with bulk recoding of transactions to different accounts:
+The main screen of the Receipts & Payments tab includes a Find & recode button at the bottom to assist with bulk recoding of bank transactions to different accounts:

 This feature is often useful for posting transactions from imported bank statements to proper accounts when they are not handled automatically by bank rules.
 It can also be used in other situations, including when new accounts are added.